 Throughout the year music plays a vital part of all our worship services.
 We hope that you'll join us Thursday evenings for "Early Sabbath" at our Grissom Campus, or Sunday mornings in person in the sanctuary at Kings Campus or via the internet if you're unable to attend in person.
 Our music ministries present several additional offerings each year.
 These special musical events include:

 Children in the Chorister Choir (grades 3 - 5) present a semi-staged musical each spring as part of morning worship.
-On March 23, 2014, our Sunshine Choir joined the Chorister Choir in leading worship through the musical, "Adam's Apple."
+In March 2015, our Sunshine Choir joined the Chorister Choir in leading worship through the musical, "Joseph and the Amazing Technicolor Dreamcoat."

 On Heritage Sunday, we celebrate our Presbyterian heritage!
 Worship begins with a procession of bagpipers, choirs, and tartans.
 All choirs provide musical leadership through the singing of hymns and anthems, accompanied by guest instrumentalists.